-Exam Prep: Immigration Law Legal Specialist Exam (CA)(Recording in 2017)
+Exam Prep: Immigration Law Legal Specialist Exam (CA)(Recorded in 2017)

 Audio program! (check our CLE Programs page for live versions)

-The CA Bar Legal Specialist Exam in Immigration Law is given every other year in odd years.
-This year it will be held October 24th, 2017.
+The California Bar Legal Specialist Exam in Immigration Law is given every other year in odd years.
+This program was recorded in 2017.

 By taking this course you can reduce the stress that goes with the unknown when preparing for an exam, you can get a refresher on those areas of the law of which you do not practice on a daily basis (or never handle), and you can get some insight on how to prepare and study for the exam from those that have gone before.

 All attendees and audio orders for this program receive a free copy of our 180 min webinar, “What are the Immigration Consequences of a Criminal Conviction” (usually $245).

 And, whether you attend our programs or not, don’t miss your FREE copy of our California Legal Specialist Exam Prep Course Study Tips – available for all.
 This program is compiled from four of our Exam Prep courses held in 2015.
 Approximately 2.5 hours long.
 Click here to order the download FREE, even if you are not purchasing this program.
 If you are purchasing this program, you will automatically receive the two free audio programs just mentioned when you attend the event.

 If you took this course in 2015 and did not pass the exam, please call us about a special rate at (626) 298-6353.